-The ASCT certification is represented in all of the nations and jurisdictions we serve in full and without exception.
+The ASCTI certification is represented in all of the nations and jurisdictions we serve in full and without exception.

 What type of service does ASCT certify?

-We certify nearly all areas of canine service: narcotics, explosives, accelerant, patrol, tactical, tracking/training, wilderness, SAR, bloodhound, ecological monitoring, anti-poaching service assistance, PTSD service, therapy, and public therapy support, are just some of what we certify.
-Our most recent certification was for multi national, clandestine units, working for international human trafficking interdiction.
+We certify nearly all areas of canine service: narcotics, explosives, accelerant, patrol, tactical, tracking/training, wilderness, SAR, bloodhound, electronics detection, ecological monitoring, anti-poaching service assistance, PTSD service, therapy, and public therapy support, are just some of what we certify and Anti Human Trafficking.

 Can I speak to the certification director or auditor?